rishavju21/portfolio-website/README.md

 ## Project Structure

+The project structure is organized as follows:

 portfolio-website/
 │
-├── index.html # Single-page application entry point
+├── index.html # Main entry point of the website
-├── styles.css # Styles and responsive layout
+├── styles.css # Global styles and responsive layout
-├── Assets/ # Visual assets (images, icons)
-├── Skills/ # Skill-related content and visuals
+├── Assets/ # Images, icons, and other static assets ├── Skills/ # Skill-related content and visuals
-├── chatbot/ # Chatbot UI and logic for visitor engagement ├── my_profile.md # Markdown profile content for easy updates ├── robots.txt # SEO crawl instructions
+├── chatbot/ # Chatbot UI components and logic
+├── my_profile.md # Profile content in markdown format
-├── sitemap.xml # SEO sitemap for indexing
+├── robots.txt # Instructions for search engine crawlers
-└── README.md # Project overview and documentation
+├── sitemap.xml # Sitemap to help search engines index the site └── README.md # Project documentation

 ## How to Use